sallesma/IF-BackOffice/README.md

     casperjs test test/ --url="yoururl" --login="yourlogin" --password="yourpassword"

+Please do not run the tests on the production server, test data might appear in the applications that pull data from it.

 ## Contribution

 If you have any good ideas about a better interface, contact us :)